Shippable/docs/sources/deploy/tutorial/access-private-docker-image-from-kubernetes.md

 # Accessing private Docker images from Kubernetes

-Majority of proprietary Docker images are often deployed to private Docker registries.
+Most organizations store proprietary Docker images in private Docker registries.
 This tutorial talks about how to configure a Kubernetes cluster to access those private images.

 The tutorial assumes that you have working knowledge of Docker and Kubernetes and understand the following concepts: